 Step 4: Starting to make calls

 One of the things you may want to do before you start heading home is get in contact with your family and your other household members.
-If some of them are home when it happens, they can give you precious information on whether or not it’s safe to go there.
+When some of them are home when it happens, they can give you precious information on whether or not it’s safe to go there.

 If the phone lines are busy, hopefully you can contact them via your walkie-talkie.
 If that doesn’t work either, perhaps you can use your signaling mirror to communicate via Morse code with them?
 This assumes you’re fairly close by, of course.